digi-embedded/android-sample-systemcpu/README.md

   * CPU cores: Allows you to enable and disable the different CPU cores.
   * CPU configuration: Allows you to configure the CPU frequencies and governor.
-Depending on the selected governor you can configure advanced governor settings.
+Depending on the selected governor, you can configure advanced governor settings.
   * CPU usage: Displays the overall usage of the CPU in % as well as the usage of each core.